UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

 The Microsoft Windows Server licence is invoiced each month, in addition to the cost of the VM, based on the VM's usage.

-We automatically bill the usage of Microsoft Windows Server per hour that the VM is powered on, and invoice you for your consumption of Microsoft Windows Server per month using the following pricing table for G-Cloud 10:
+We automatically bill the usage of Microsoft Windows Server per hour that the VM is powered on, and invoice you for your consumption of Microsoft Windows Server per month using the following pricing table:

 VM size | SPLA Per hour per VM | Academic Per hour per VM
 --------|----------------------|---------------------------
-Micro, Tiny VM | £0.012 | £0.002
+Micro, Tiny VM | £0.013 | £0.002
-Small VM | £0.023 | £0.003
+Small VM | £0.025 | £0.003
-Medium VM, Medium High Memory | £0.046 | £0.007
+Medium VM, Medium High Memory | £0.051 | £0.007
-Large VM, Large High Memory, Tier One Apps | £0.135 | £0.020
+Large VM, Large High Memory, Tier 1 Apps | £0.149 | £0.020

 Due to the elimination of the discount for G-SPLA, there is now price parity with corporate SPLA.
 As a result, customers who may not have previously been applicable for G-SPLA are not impacted.